-I love to work and share about CLI apps since i’m very much interested on CLI applications.
-Basically i prefer CLI because most of the time i will be sitting in front of the black screen and it’s became habit for me to go with CLI apps instead of GUI.
+I love to work and share about CLI apps since I’m very much interested on CLI applications.
+Basically I prefer CLI because most of the time I will be sitting in front of the black screen and it has became habit for me to go with CLI apps instead of GUI.

 What is Translate Shell